bitblit/Chirp/V02/README.md

 ## Upload new content using seedy and make sure it works
 Lets try the upload now.
 At the command line in the static-site directory, execute **mvn seedy:s3-upload**.
-It should fail, complaining of a missing s3Bucket parameter if you forget to make the edit above, or if not a likely NullPointerException.
-If you get that, its just a poorly-written exception caused by not having any credentials available!
+It should fail, complaining of a missing s3Bucket parameter if you forget to make the edit above.

+If you get a NullPointerException, its just a poorly-written exception caused by not having any credentials available!
 You can either follow the **aws configure** information above, or pass them in on the command line like this:

 **mvn -Daws.accessKeyId=XXX -Daws.secretKey=YYY seedy:s3-upload**

+You can also set the s3Bucket parameter the same way if you want by adding a **-DBUCKET_NAME=(your bucket)**

 If all went well, you should see a bunch of output ending with **Completed transfering xxx bytes...**